phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 object.
 After the stack kernel segments are mapped.
 These segments are inaccessible when the thread runs on the user-level.
 When control is transferred explicitly to the kernel via the system call or implicitly via interrupt, the executed program is able to access this memory.
-The described mechanism of separation of the kernel from user memory is the basic mechanism constituting the operating system security and reliability and preventing the interference between the operating system and processes.
+The described mechanism of separation of the kernel from user memory is the basic mechanism constituting the operating system's security and reliability and preventing interference between the operating system and processes.

 The process address space in Phoenix-RTOS is presented on the following figure.